BayesWatch/pytorch-experiments-template-docs/source/getting_started/reporting_fixing_bugs.rst

 Reporting or Fixing Bugs
 ========================

-If you spot a bug (or have a feature request) and aren't what to do, feel free to liberally open GitHub issues!
+If you spot a bug (or have a feature request) and aren't sure what to do, feel free to liberally open GitHub issues!

 If you spot a bug and are willing to fix it, then here's how to submit a pull request: